Featured Image

 Sometimes, moving to a similar role in a new state isn’t enough.
 If you’re looking to leverage your skills, experience, and qualifications to earn more, these are some of the highest-paying HVAC roles to consider:

-1. Senior HVAC Technician/Supervisor
+Senior HVAC technician/supervisor

 A technician at this level of experience oversees teams, manages projects, and ensures systems are installed and maintained to the highest standards.
-A lot of hands-on experience along with supervisory or team-lead experience is needed here.
+A lot of hands-on experience is key here.

 For this role, you’ll need to plan and design heating, ventilation, and air-conditioning systems for commercial and industrial projects.
+Remember: strong technical knowledge and problem-solving skills drive higher pay.

 For this role, you may need a tertiary qualification such as a Bachelor’s degree in Mechanical Engineering or HVAC Design.
 You’ll also need proficiency in CAD software, knowledge of building codes, and a professional engineering (PE) license for advanced roles.

-You’ll be responsible for coordinating large-scale HVAC projects from start to finish, managing budgets, timelines, and client expectations.
-High responsibility often comes with top-tier compensation.
+As an HVAC project manager, you’ll be responsible for coordinating large-scale HVAC projects from start to finish, managing budgets, timelines, and client expectations.

-Of course, you’ll need a good amount of experience in the field.
+Of course, you’ll need a good amount of experience on the field.
 In addition, a project management certification (PMP or equivalent) wouldn’t hurt, strong leadership skills (naturally), and familiarity with building codes and compliance standards.

 At Darwin Recruitment, we make job searching simple.
 Browse open roles directly on our website, use filters and keyword search, and quickly find opportunities that match your skills and goals.